stefaneidelloth/treezjs/README.md

 # treezjs
-Treez is an open source project that helps you to create tree based Graphical User Interfaces (GUIs) for (scientific) applications.
+Treez is an open source project that helps you to create tree based Graphical User Interfaces (GUIs) for (scientific) web applications.
 The core idea of treez is to provide reusable building blocks (so-called atoms) and to organize them in a tree structure.

-Originally Treez has been developed as Eclipse Plugin (see https://github.com/stefaneidelloth/treez).
-This is a JavaScript version of Treez (= treezjs) and all further development will be done here.
+Treez originally has been developed as Eclipse Plugin (see https://github.com/stefaneidelloth/treez).
+This github project provides  a JavaScript version of Treez (= treezjs).
+All further development will be done here.

 # Content